Azure-Samples/selenium-grid-aks-keda/README.md

 Now that the Cluster is ready, we can load up some tests to the Selenium Grid.

 1. Get the Public IP address the Selenium Hub is running on.
+> If you have opted to host the dashboard privately, the below commands will still work but they will not be 'public'.

 ```bash
 HUBPUBLICIP=$(kubectl get svc -l app=selenium-hub -o=jsonpath='{.items[0].status.loadBalancer.ingress[0].ip}')